For information about the list of our programs, see below.

 If you are arriving by car, First Year Center staff will greet you at the entrance to the South 40, on Shepley Drive, and give you directions for check-in, unloading and long-term parking.

-Registration will open on May 1, 2014 at 5:30pm Central Time and fill on a first-come, first-served basis.
 There are programs that will fill quickly, so register as soon as possible.
+Some popular programs will fill within the first hour.
+Please do not purchase any plane tickets until you have received a confirmation that you have registered for a program.
 Students may request to be on a waiting list for any program, but may not be registered for a second program at the same time.

 International students who are participating in the Explore program are expected to attend a Pre-Orientation program.
 You will register for your preferred program through the International Office when you register for the Explore Program for International Students.
 Please do not submit an application through the First Year Center.
 For more information, visit the Office for International Students and Scholars website.